+The average nut width on the acoustic guitar is 1 11/16” or 43mm.
+Some acoustic guitars feature nut widths as wide as 1 7/8” or more.
 Nut width refers to the width of the nut, which resides at the end of the fretboard nearest the headstock.
-Nut width dictates the string spacing at the open position on the fretboard (the first four frets) and affects playability with regard to the fretting hand.
+Nut width dictates the string spacing at the open position on the fretboard (the first four frets).

 What is Nut Width

-Nut width is the term used to describe the width of the nut, the white plastic or bone component on your acoustic guitar that separates the fretboard from the headstock.
+If you’re shopping around for your first guitar something you may want to consider is nut width.
+Nut width is the term used to describe the width of the nut, the white plastic, bone, or graphite component on your acoustic guitar that separates the fretboard from the headstock.

-The nut is slotted at different depths to allow for the different string gauges in a set of guitar strings.
+The nut is slotted at different depths to allow for the different string gauges.
 The strings sit within these grooves and the distance between them dictates just how much string separation there is between the strings at the nut.

 A wider nut offers more separation between the strings at the headstock end of the neck, while a narrower nut means the strings are closer together.
 This does not mean nut width dictates the string spacing of the guitar as a whole, as the neck tapers and the saddle is wider than the nut and therefore is spaced more widely at the saddle.